-One of the strategic goals for the Safe Mobility for Life Coalition is to lead, implement, and evaluate coalition resources and activities using a proactive data-driven approach.
+One of the strategic goals of the Safe Mobility for Life Coalition is to lead, implement, and evaluate coalition resources and activities using a proactive data-driven approach.
 At its core, we use data to drive our decisions, prioritize our attention and resources, and monitor if we are making progress to reduce the number of fatalities and serious injuries involving Floridians age 65 and older.

 Priority Counties